Hewing

 Casual hewing in the woods, 2024

-Before industrialisation, hewing was the most common way to convert timber into beams, laying the non-seasoned trunk on bearers or tressels, using different types of axes, and sometimes adzes.
+Before industrialisation, hewing, and later pit-sawing, were the most common way to convert timber into beams.
+It consists in laying and fixing the selected trunk on bearers or tressels, marking the aresses of the the future beam and using different types of axes, sometimes adzes to turn a tree into a multiple-faced beam.

-With the increasing struggle of globalized industries hewing has the possibility to become more and more popular.
+With the increasing struggle of globalized industries, hewing has the potential to become more and more popular.
 It reduces the intermediates in between you and the tree, allows for curves and specific surface finish, and in some cases, ends up being cheaper than traditionnaly milled timber which is suffering from supply shortages.
-As an example, if the trees are well selected, I can hew 2 times 4 meters of 6"x6" in a day.
+If the trees are well selected, a trained hewer can convert at least 2 trunks into two 6"x6", 4 meters beams in a day.

 Notre Dame de Paris

-For the cathedral of Notre Dame de Paris, french architects and historical monuments decided to re-do the roof as it was built nearly 800 years ago.
-I worked for a month alongside many other french and international carpenters, to hew a small part of the roof trusses, timbers ranging from 4 to 10 meters long.
+For the cathedral of Notre Dame de Paris, french architects and historical monuments decided to reconstruct the roof as it was built nearly 800 years ago.
+Lots of european and even american timber-framers have been involved to hew the beams for the roof trusses, timbers ranging from 4 to 10 meters long.
+Many small companies in France used the very welcomed opportunity of paid-hewing, to turn the work into an international hewing gathering.

 Notched finished on this future spine beam of the bakery of Marnay-Sur-Seine, fall 2018